williamngan/pts/guide/md/_0100_Get_started.md

 ![js:getting_started](./assets/bg.png)

-##### Here's a spolier of what we will build.
+##### Here's a spoiler of what we will build.
 Touch to play it, and take a look at the source code.
 The core code is only ~10 lines long.

 ### Space, Form, and Point
 **`Pts`** is built upon the abstractions of Space, Form, and Point.
 If that's too abstract, you can think of it like drawing: Space provides the paper, Form provides the pencil, and Point provides the idea.